dotnet/docs-maui/docs/user-interface/layouts/index.md

 ## HorizontalStackLayout

-A <xref:Microsoft.Maui.Controls.HorizontalStackLayout> organizes child views in a one-dimensional horizontal stack, and is a more performant alternative to a `StackLayout`. <xref:Microsoft.Maui.Controls.HorizontalStackLayout> is typically used to arrange a subsection of the UI on a page.
+A <xref:Microsoft.Maui.Controls.HorizontalStackLayout> organizes child views in a one-dimensional horizontal stack, and is a more performant alternative to a <xref:Microsoft.Maui.Controls.StackLayout>. <xref:Microsoft.Maui.Controls.HorizontalStackLayout> is typically used to arrange a subsection of the UI on a page.

 The following XAML shows how to create a <xref:Microsoft.Maui.Controls.HorizontalStackLayout> containing different child views: